Hurricane Sandy: New York

 New York governor Andrew Cuomo called National Guard members to help in the state.
 Storm impacts in Upstate New York were much more limited than in New York City; there was some flooding and a few downed trees.
 Rochester area utilities reported slightly fewer than 19,000 customers without power, in seven counties.
 In the state as a whole, however, more than 2,000,000 customers were without power at the peak of the storm.

 Mayor of New York City Michael Bloomberg announced that New York City public schools would be closed on Tuesday, October 30 and Wednesday, October 31, but they remained closed through Friday, November 2.
 The City University of New York and New York University canceled all classes and campus activities for October 30.
 The New York Stock Exchange was closed for trading for two days, the first weather closure of the exchange since 1985.
 It was also the first two-day weather closure since the Great Blizzard of 1888.

 The East River overflowed its banks, flooding large sections of Lower Manhattan.
 Battery Park had a water surge of 13.88 ft.
 Seven subway tunnels under the East River were flooded.
 The Metropolitan Transportation Authority said that the destruction caused by the storm was the worst disaster in the 108-year history of the New York City subway system.
 Sea water flooded the Ground Zero construction site including the National September 11 Memorial and Museum.
 Over 10 billion gallons of raw and partially treated sewage were released by the storm, 94% of which went into waters in and around New York and New Jersey.
+More than 200 wastewater treatment plants and over 80 drinking water facilities along the coast of the Tri-State area had been damaged beyond function, with a statement from Governor Cuomo that damage in New York treatment plants alone could reach $1.1 billion.
+The resulting damage caused more than 10 billion gallons of raw sewage to be released into New York and New Jersey water sources.
+This contamination resulted in the shutting down of several drinking-water facilities.
+The contamination caused by this incident resulted in the EPA issuing a warning that all individuals should avoid coming into contact with the water in Newark Bay and New York Harbor, due to the increased presence of fecal coliform, a bacteria that is associated with human waste.
+Similar warnings were issued for water sources in both the Westchester and Yonkers areas.
 In addition, a four-story Chelsea building's facade crumbled and collapsed, leaving the interior on full display; however, no one was hurt by the falling masonry.
 The Atlantic Ocean storm surge also caused considerable flood damage to homes, buildings, roadways, boardwalks and mass transit facilities in low-lying coastal areas of the outer boroughs of Queens, Brooklyn and Staten Island.